 Four Certificates and Six concentrations are offered and are earned by taking specific electives.
 Additional elective and concentration offerings may be available to students.
 Certificates are subject to completing specific requirements and units and will show up on your transcripts.
-Certificate fees do apply to are subject to change in accordance to the Graduate Colelge.
+Certificate fees do apply to are subject to change in accordance with the Graduate College.
 Similar to our other MBA programs, concentrations do not appear on your diploma or transcripts; they are self-declared and may be added to your résumé:

 - Graduate Certificates

-- o Topis in Entrepreneurship
+- Topis in Entrepreneurship

-- o Healthcare Management
+- Healthcare Management

 - General Management and Organizations

 - Topics in Marketing

 - Concentrations

 - Entrepreneurship

-- o Finance
+- Finance

-- o Healthcare Management
+- Healthcare Management

 - o Management

 - Marketing

 - Privacy and Security